 GRASP is a 12-hour skill building program that provides youth from Grades 9 to 12 with self-awareness, communication, and coping skills that will aid them in their personal and professional growth as well as contribute to an overall plan for ongoing youth suicide prevention programs within the school district.

-For Teachers and Other School Staff
+For Teachers and School Staff

-- School Protocols Training Day
+School Protocols Training Day

 A yearly three-hour refresher for counsellors, youth workers, and administrators about Suicide Warning Signs and appropriate response based on school district protocols.

 A two-day intensive suicide intervention training program for counsellors and youth workers.